klizhentas/notes/culture.md

 There is a perception that special culture somehow contributes to the company success or failure, differentiates the company from the competition and makes it a good or a bad place to work.

-However I have never read the actual study on measured positive effects of corporate culture on the company success.
-In the ones that I have read, folks came to realization that basic common sense principles [still work the best](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html).
+However I have never read the actual study that measured positive effects of corporate culture on the company success.
+In the ones that I have read, folks came to realization that basic common sense principles [still worked the best](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html).

 The other argument is that culture could be used to attract like-minded people, however in my opinion it is hard to quantify what "like mindedness" usually means and whether it